zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/explore-run-queries/explore-run-queries.md

 ## Task 3: Read Data Using a Python CLI Application

-1. Create the python CLI application in the Cloud shell.
+1. Create the Python CLI application in the Cloud shell.
 Execute in Cloud Shell.

     ```
     <copy>